Textured business: our clothes for working without getting bored

 As always with our suits, this suit is made in our workshop specializing in sleeved pieces, in Romania.

-Traditional semi-canvass construction
+Traditional semi-canvas construction

-Consequently, as our desire was to offer a very beautiful fabric at a competitive price, we have equipped this suit with the semi-canvassed construction, the best compromise in our opinion.
+Therefore, as our desire was to offer a very beautiful fabric at a competitive price, we have equipped this suit with the semi-canvassed construction, the best compromise in our opinion.

-“barchetta” chest pocket
+"Barchetta" chest pocket

 Horn buttons

-Chic then!
+So chic!
 Finally a (new) formal shirt

-This is only the second time that we have made a real “100% formal” shirt, at BonneGueule.
+This is only the second time that we have made a real "100% formal" shirt at BonneGueule.

 An Italian dobby, textured and elegant